Naike-B/Weather-Dashboard/README.md

 ## Credits

 I want to express my gratitude to my instructor, my teaching assistant and my tutors and my study group.
-They were very helpful and provided me with a lot of support to finish this application. 🚀
+They were very helpful and provided me with a lot of support while working on this application.